bambou932/RS-Algorithm-Performance-Code/README.md

 | IGMC      | 0.861 |

-One can find results for FM and MF in the Jupyter Notebook cell output, and for GC-MC and IGMC in the result files in the respective directories.
+One can find results for FM and MF in the Jupyter Notebook cell output, and for GC-MC and IGMC in the result.jpeg in the respective directories.